 Sharing your data

-- can help you build your academic track record: sharing data can facilitate its rediscovery and its preservation as technology becomes obsolete.
-Many studies have shown a correlation between archived or open access data to copies of published articles and citation impact – see, for example, ‘Sharing detailed research data is associated with increased citation rate’, Piowar, et al (2007).
+- Studies have shown a correlation between archived or open access data to copies of published articles and citation impact – see, for example, ‘Sharing detailed research data is associated with increased citation rate’, Piowar, et al (2007).

-- is in the public interest, where research data has been publicly funded – in line with the OECD principles and guidelines for access to research data from public funding.
+- Is in the public interest, where research data has been publicly funded – in line with the UKRI Common Principles on Research Data.

 When not to share